denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577

-We now want to visualise the three dimensional structure of the g10577 protein in diploids and tetraploids.
 We will first create a directory in our home directory to host all the protein stuctures and any modelling related output by following the command below:

 ```bash
 mkdir -p ~/g10577_modelling_output/tetraploid_g10577_protein_images
 mkdir -p ~/g10577_modelling_output/diploid_g10577_protein_images
 ```

 For g10577 we had to use a different approach to model the proteins due to limitations with alphafold's memory and being unable to model the whole 1000+ amino acid long protein.
-Instead of putting the whole tetraploid or diploid sequence into alphafold, the protein was broken up into pieces such that the sequence covered as much of the protein as poissible without cause issues with alphafold tto obtain 3D structure models for the different domains in our tetraploid and diploid proteins.
+Instead of putting the whole tetraploid or diploid sequence into alphafold, the protein was fragmented into the longest possible segments that allowed alphafold to completely model that portion of sequence without issues.
 We decided on this method as opposed to using an alternative modelling software because we did not get biologically sensible output using software like Phyre2.
 This approach to modelling also requires us to obtain a complete reference protein model using swissmodel so we can essentially 'map' the protein fragments onto the reference protein to re-build our diploid and tetraploid proteins.
 The protein we chose for our reference had the uniprot ID `Q9LPK1` and we settled on that as a reference because of its high coverage and sequence identity (74.62%) to our reference g10577 protein sequence.

+Note: For this approach to be reproduceable you will need the exact coordinates of the fragments we are taking from the diploid or tetraploid (i.e if you should take residue 1-400, followed by 401-600 etc), however these are not provided and so is missing from the description of steps to follow.

 The analysis can be performed by following the steps below:

  1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

- 2. Input the protein sequence for a given domain in the diploid and tetraploid sequences into the `query sequence` field, and the job name should have some identifier they all share (i.e `diploid_domain1_g10577`,`tetraploid_domain1_g10577`).
+ 2. Input the first fragment for the diploid sequences into the `query sequence` field, and the job name entered should end with some identifier they all share (`diploid_framgment1_g10577`).
 It is very important that common identifiers are given due to naming requirements in subsequent commands.
-Only a single domain from a single protein can be modelled at a time, and alphafold collab can run out of memory, so you may need multiple google accounts or use a colleagues machine to get all the domains done.
+Only a single fragment can be modelled at a time, and alphafold collab can run out of memory, so you may need multiple google accounts or a colleagues machine to complete modelling for all the domains.

- 3. Repeat step 2 for all other domains in g10577 that we idenetified in the domain identification step.

- 4. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`
+ 3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

- 5. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
+ 4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
 Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this anaysis.

+ 5. Repeat step 2-4 for the other fragments of the diploid g10577 protein.
+At step 2 you should change the job name to reflect which fragment is being modelled (i.e using `diploid_fragment2_g10577`) for the second fragment

- 6. Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the reference g10577 sequence into the `Target Sequence` field and select `Build Model`.
+ 7. Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
 Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format.

- 7. Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:
+ 8. Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:

 ```bash
 mv ~/Downloads/*_g10577.zip ~/g10577_modelling_output